drago-ex/utils/readme.md

 composer require drago-ex/utils
 ```

+## Methods:

-## Converts the internal data of the `ExtraArrayHash` object into a simple PHP array.
+Converts the internal data of the `ExtraArrayHash` object into a simple PHP array.
 ```php
 $data->toArray();
 ```

-## Converts the internal data of the `ExtraArrayHash` object into a PHP array with all keys transformed to uppercase.
+Converts the internal data of the `ExtraArrayHash` object into a PHP array with all keys transformed to uppercase.
 ```php
 $data->toArrayUpper();
 ```

-## Converts a string from CamelCase to snake_case.
+Converts a string from CamelCase to snake_case.
 This method is useful for converting variable or method names commonly used in programming languages.
 ```php
 CaseConverter::snakeCase(...)
 ```